This page is sponsored by:

 biography

-Born in New York in October 1915 to Hungarian immigrants, handsome Cornel Wilde gave up the chance to be an Olympic athlete when he chose acting over fencing in the 1930s.
+Cornel Wilde Born in Hungary on October 13, 1912 (some sources indicate 1915 and New York as his year and place of birth), dashing actor Cornel Wilde immigrated to the U.S. with his parents around 1920.
+Handsome and athletic, Wilde gave up the chance to be an Olympic athlete when he chose acting over fencing when asked to join the 1936 Olympic fencing team.
 His fencing expertise would later come in handy when starting his acting career.
 As a college student Wilde studied medicine but abandoned the field when his interest in acting took over.
-Not long afterward, he married actress Patricia Knight, in 1937.
+Not long afterward he married actress Patricia Knight in 1937.
 Wilde toiled in the legitimate theatre for a few years and then went to Hollywood, where he soon was put under contract to Warner Bros.
 The studio gave Wilde smaller parts in several films but dropped his option in 1941.
-Wilde then signed with 20th Century-Fox, where he was cast as the lead in a number of swashbucklers and film noir thrillers.
+He then signed with 20th Century-Fox, where he was cast as the lead in a number of swashbucklers and film noir thrillers.

 Proving popular with audiences, Cornel Wilde starred in a number of Fox's A and B productions in the 1940s through the early 1950s.
-His marriage to Knight ended in divorce, and he later married actress Jean Wallace.
-Around the time of his second marriage, Wilde's contract with Fox lapsed; rather than signing with another studio, he elected to freelance.
+While his career was going well, his marriage to Knight ended in divorce in 1951.
+In late 1950, he met actress Jean Wallace, the ex-wife of actor Franchot Tone, and Wilde and Wallace married in September 1951.
+Around the time of his second marriage, Wilde's contract with Fox lapsed; rather than signing with another studio, he elected to freelance and produce.
 In the mid 1950s, Wilde started Theodora Productions, a film production company.
-From the mid 1950s on, he often produced and directed and sometimes wrote his own films, including Storm Fear (1955; with Dan Duryea and Lee Grant), Maracaibo (1958; with Michael Landon and Abbe Lane), and The Naked Prey (1966), in which Wilde sometimes cast his wife Jean Wallace.
-In addition to starring in his own productions, Wilde continued freelancing for other studios.
+The multi-talented Wilde often produced and directed and sometimes wrote his own films, including Storm Fear (1955; with Dan Duryea and Lee Grant), Maracaibo (1958; with Michael Landon and Abbe Lane), and The Naked Prey (1966), often casting wife Jean Wallace in his films.
+In addition to starring in his own productions, Wilde continued freelancing for other studios in such films as the Columbia drama Hot Blood (1956; with Jane Russell), the crime drama Edge of Eternity (1959; with Victoria Shaw and Mickey Shaughnessy), and the comedy/drama The Comic (1969; with Dick Van Dyke and Michelle Lee).

 the films of cornel wilde